cabo/ace-aif/draft-ietf-ace-aif.md

 In this section, we will give the data model for simple REST authorization as per {{rest-model}} and {{ext-rest-model}}.
-As discussed, in this case the object identifier is specialized as a text string giving a relative URI (local-part as absolute path on the server serving as enforcement point).
+As discussed, in this case the object identifier is specialized as a text string giving a relative URI (URI-local-part as absolute path on the server serving as enforcement point).
 The permission set is specialized to a single number `REST-method-set` by the following steps:

-* The entries in the table that specify the same local-part are merged into a single entry that specifies the union of the permission sets.
+* The entries in the table that specify the same URI-local-part are merged into a single entry that specifies the union of the permission sets.
 * The (non-dynamic) methods in the permission sets are converted into their CoAP method numbers, minus 1.